anjalisilva/libraryStatistics/README.md

 - Access to ARL annual survey data provided by University of Toronto Libraries, Ontario, Canada.
-We wish to thank Dr. Kevin Borden and Holly Gross for their insights while developing this work.
+We wish to thank Dr. Kevin Borden and Holly Gross for their feedback while developing this work.